kerberos-io/agent/README.md

 ## Run

-Kerberos Open Source is divided in two parts a `backend` and `frontend`.
+Kerberos Open Source is divided in two parts a `machinery` and `web`.
 Both parts live in this repository in their relative folders.

-### Backend
+### Machinery

-The `backend` is a **Golang** project which delivers two functions: it acts as the Kerberos Agent, and does the camera processing, on the other hand it acts as a webserver that communicaties directly with the front-end.
+The `machinery` is a **Golang** project which delivers two functions: it acts as the Kerberos Agent, and does the camera processing, on the other hand it acts as a webserver that communicates directly with the web (React).

-You can simply run the `backend` using following command.
+You can simply run the `machinery` using following command.

     git clone https://github.com/kerberos-io/opensource
-    cd backend
+    cd machinery
-    go run main.go run mycamername 8080
+    go run main.go run mycameraname 8080

  This will launch the Kerberos Agent and run a webserver on port `8080`.
 You can change the port by your own preference.

  ---

- ### Frontend
+ ### Web

- The `frontend` is a **React** project which is the main entry point for an end user to view recordings, a livestream, and modify the configuration of the `backend`
+ The `web` is a **React** project which is the main entry point for an end user to view recordings, a livestream, and modify the configuration of the `machinery`.

     git clone https://github.com/kerberos-io/opensource
-    cd frontend
+    cd web
     yarn start

  This will start a webserver on port `3000`.

  #### Build

- After making changes you can run the `yarn build` command, this will create a build artifact and move it to the `backend/www` folder.
-By restarting the backend and navigating to `8080` you will see the React webpage (including your changes) visualised.
+ After making changes you can run the `yarn build` command, this will create a build artifact and move it to the `machinery/www` folder.
+By restarting the `machinery` and navigating to `8080` you will see the React webpage (including your changes) visualised.

  ## FAQ